Fandovec03/LC-NaturalSelection/ExperimentalEnemyInteractions/README.md

 ### Red bees (Circuit bees)

 They defend their hive from anything that gets too close.
-They're now deadly to every living being!
+They're now deadly to every living being!<br>
-	Small chance to set giants on fire
+Small chance to set giants on fire<br>

 ### Hygrodere (Blob)

 Damages creatures it has contact with it with an exception of Maneater.
-Non-organic and immortal entities are not affected.
+Non-organic and immortal entities are not affected.<br>

 ### Earth Leviathan (Sandworm)
 Targets creatures that come near it.
-Ignores small creatures.
+Ignores small creatures.<br>

 ## Modified enemies:
 ### Forest keeper:
-	Stays on fire for a while after death
+Stays on fire for a while after death<br>
-	Has a chance to extinguish itself
+Has a chance to extinguish itself<br>

 ## Currently worked on:
 ### Bunker Spider

-    Spider webs will slow down enemies and alert spider (WIP) Spider hunts creatures that trigger its web or get in its LOS.
-Hoarding bugs are it's favorite meal (WIP)
+Spider webs will slow down enemies and alert spider (WIP)<br>
+Spider hunts creatures that trigger its web or get in its LOS.
+Hoarding bugs are it's favorite meal (WIP)<br>

 ## TODO:
 - Nutcracker